roryl/lucee-book/queries.md

 >
 >![](query_for_in.png)

-This method is very clean and straight forward when the intention is to loop over all rows, the only downside is the loop body does not have access to the index, and it can't constrain to a maximum number of rows (without using `break;` to exit the loop).
+This method is very clean and straight forward when the intention is to loop over all rows, the only downside is the loop body does not have access to the loop increment count (the index), and it can't constrain to a maximum number of rows (without using a custom counter and `break;` to exit the loop).
 It also can't skip rows (for example, return every 5th record).
 The next looping style can do these things.

 ###Looping with the Recordcount & ID
 It's possible to loop over a query and obtain a reference to the row number, by doing a traditional loop with the `recordCount()` function that the query object exposes